ChrisKlug/web-dev-workshop/labs/lab1/lab1.md

 Name the project __WebDevWorkshop__.

-_Comment:_ If you have never worked with Aspire before, feel free to have a look through the included source code to see that you can find your way around it.
+_Comment:_ If you have never worked with Aspire before, feel free to have a look through the included source code to see if you can find your way around it.

 ### Add a Docker image resource